Golden Knights' Robin Lehner: Slated to start Monday

-Lehner was the first goalie off from morning skate, indicating that he'll start in Monday's home game versus the Kings, David Schoen of the Las Vegas Review Journal reports.
+Lehner was the first goalie off the ice at morning skate, indicating that he'll start in Monday's road game versus the Blues, Lou Korac of NHL.com reports.

-Since returning from a concussion, Lehner has won both of his starts, steering away 38 of 41 shots in the process.
-Marc-Andre Fleury is still the No. 1, but Lehner's is making a case to create a 1A-1B tandem yet again.
-The Kings have proven to be a tough challenger this season, but they've lost five of their last seven games while averaging 1.9 goals.
+Lehner has been dominant since returning from a concussion, posting a .942 save percentage and a 3-0-1 record.
+He defeated the Blues once in that stretch as well, stopping 15 of 16 shots.
+The Blues have lost six straight games, totaling just seven goals during that span.

 More News